Mar 4, 2023

 CDPs and data management platforms (DMPs) don’t do the same thing.
 While they both collect and organize customer data, they focus on different types of information and are used for different purposes.

-– DMPs are mainly used for storing third-party data with the goal of helping advertisers and ad agencies segment and target audiences via paid ads.
+DMPs are mainly used for storing third-party data with the goal of helping advertisers, and social media or podcast ad agencies segment and target audiences via paid ads.

 Overall, CDPs are more versatile than DMPs, as they can be employed in all sorts of use cases beyond paid advertising, like unifying all customer data, personalizing on-site experiences, and creating multichannel customer journeys.